Launcher Plugins

 • subclass BaseLauncher and BaseLauncherSerialized inside

-• make sure its parent location is registred in the PYTHONPATH
+• make sure its parent location is registred in the PYTHONPATH so they can be imported

 • append the module name to the launcher_plugins configuration key